BabyTravel UK Logo BabyTravel UK

 For added practicality, some parents prefer strollers with a parent-facing option, allowing you to keep an eye on your child and interact with them throughout the journey.

-UK Airline Cabin Bag Size Guide for Cabin Approved Pushchairs
+UK Airline Cabin Bag Size Guide for Cabin-Approved Pushchairs

 Policies can change, so always double-check with your airline before flying.
 This guide is based on the standard “large” cabin bag allowance, which you may need to pay extra for on budget airlines.